Manual

 });

-All other fields are stored as metadata on the identity.
-You can pass anything that's useful for your analysis, such as the plan tier, company name, referral source, account role, or any custom field relevant to your application.
+Dregs stores all other fields as metadata on the identity.
+Pass anything useful for your analysis: plan tier, company name, referral source, account role, or any custom field relevant to your application.

 How Identities Accumulate Data

-An identity is not a static record.
-It's a continuously enriched profile that grows with every interaction.
+An identity is no static record.
+It is a continuously enriched profile that grows with every interaction.

-dregs.track()call while the user is identified adds an event to their history.
-Page views, form submissions, purchases, settings changes... all of it builds the behavioral profile. - Devices — Each browser/device the user interacts from is linked to the identity via its fingerprint.
-A single user accessing your app from a laptop and a phone will have two devices associated with their identity.
+• Devices — Each browser or device the user visits from links to the identity via its fingerprint.
+A single user accessing your app from a laptop and a phone will have two devices on their identity.

-- IP Addresses — The server captures the IP address of each event.
-IP patterns (stability, geolocation, VPN usage, etc) contribute to behavioral scoring.
+• IP Addresses — The server captures the IP address of each event.
+IP patterns — stability, geolocation, VPN usage — contribute to behavioral scoring.

 The more data an identity accumulates, the more confident Dregs becomes in its scores.
-A brand-new identity with a single event will have lower confidence than one with weeks of behavioral history.
+A new identity with a single event carries lower confidence than one with weeks of behavioral history.

 Scores

-Every identity is scored across four dimensions on a 0-100 scale:
+Dregs scores every identity across four dimensions on a 0-100 scale:

 Scores update automatically whenever new events arrive.
-A user who looks fine at signup but starts behaving suspiciously will see their scores adjust in real time.
-For a full explanation of how each score is calculated, see Scoring.
+A user who looks fine at signup but starts behaving suspiciously sees their scores adjust in real time.
+For a full explanation of how Dregs calculates each score, see Scoring.

 Related Identities